Difa

 Difa (ديفة, also spelled Difeh) is a village in northwestern Syria administratively part of the Muzayraa Subdistrict of the al-Haffah District, located east of Latakia.
 According to the Syria Central Bureau of Statistics (CBS), Difa had a population of 403 in the 2004 census.
 Its inhabitants are predominantly Alawites.
-Difa is the birthplace of well-known poet Badawi al-Jabal.
+Difa is the birthplace of the well-known poet Badawi al-Jabal.